NishadKhudabux/Loan-Default-Prediction/README.md

     * Maximizing `Recall` (false negatives) as banks are more fearfull of defaulters given they result in greater loss.
     * Preferably maintaining a high `F1-Score` (overall accuracy) as false positives would result in a loss of interest profit for the bank.

-The **challeng of this project was to work with a sub-optimal dataset**.
+The **challenge of this project was to work with a sub-optimal dataset**.
 Rather than seek out more and higher quality data (the conventional solution), the goal was to approach the problem as a real work example of limited data while still strive to meet the objectives.

 --------------------------------
 ## **Results**